ntop/PF_RING/doc/get_started/packages_installation.rst

    node=<NUMA node id> hugepagenumber=<number of pages> [gid=<GID>]

-Below you can find a *basic configuration* example for using PF_RING with *standard drivers*.
+Below you can find a **basic configuration** example for using PF_RING with **standard drivers** on Ubuntu using systemd.
 In this example we tune the kernel buffer size (min_num_slots parameter) to improve the performance and absorbe traffic bursts:

 .. code-block:: console

    mkdir -p /etc/pf_ring
    echo "min_num_slots=65536" > /etc/pf_ring/pf_ring.conf
+   sudo systemctl restart pf_ring

 In order to use pf_ring with ZC drivers, you need first of all to figure out what is the driver model of your network card.
 Please use ethtool -i <interface> for that.